A modal approach to modelling spin wave scattering: Finite-element modal method

 where $k_x$ is the mode wavenumber.
 Taking advantage of this fact and introducing the symbols $\tilde m_x \coloneqq \I m_x$, $\omega_M \coloneqq -\gamma \mu_0 M_S$ and $\omega_0 \coloneqq -\gamma \mu_0 H_0$, we can rewrite the equations in the form

-Multiplying these equations by test functions $\psi$, $\tilde n_x$ and $n_z$, respectively, integrating by parts over $z$ and applying the boundary conditions \begin{itemize} \item $\lim_{z\to\pm\infty}\phi(z) = 0$, \item $b_z \equiv m_z - \pz\phi$ is continuous along $z$, \item $l^2 \pz m_x$ and $l^2 \pz m_z$ are continuous along $z$ (which implies in particular that $\pz m_x = \pz m_z = 0$ on interfaces between layers with and without exchange magnetic field), \end{itemize} we arrive at the following weak form of this system of equations: \begin{widetext}
+This is a quadratic eigenvalue problem in $k_x$; its approximate solution can be found by discretising the above equations with the finite-element method.
+This requires transforming them into a \emph{weak form}, which forces the integrals of their residuals weighted with an appropriate set of \emph{test functions} to vanish \cite{Hughes2000,Jin2015}.
+To this end, we multiply the equations by test functions $\psi$, $\tilde n_x$ and $n_z$, respectively, and integrate by parts over $z$ to reduce the order of differentiation and thus lower the smoothness requirements on the \emph{trial functions} into which $\phi$, $\tilde m_x$ and $m_z$ will be expanded.
+Application of the boundary and continuity conditions \begin{itemize} \item $\lim_{z\to\pm\infty}\phi(z) = 0$, \item $b_z \equiv m_z - \pz\phi$ is continuous along $z$, \item $l^2 \pz m_x$ and $l^2 \pz m_z$ are continuous along $z$ (which implies in particular that $\pz m_x = \pz m_z = 0$ on interfaces between layers with and without exchange magnetic field) \end{itemize} annihilates the boundary terms produced by integration by parts and leads to the following weak form: Find $k_x$, $\phi$, $\tilde m_x$ and $m_z$ such that for all $\psi$, $\tilde n_x$ and $n_z$ \begin{widetext}

 \end{widetext} where